Banking and finance

 Published: 11 February 2020

 Banks are key actors in the financial system.
 Supervision of the banking and financial sector promotes solid financial institutions with good risk awareness, management and control.
-Finanstilsynet conducts both on-site inspections and off-site supervision (document based).
+Finanstilsynet conducts both on-site inspections and off-site supervision (document analyses).

 Banks under supervision

 Finanstilsynet's registry gives a complete overview of undertakings licensed to carry on banking, and any other business normally carried on by a bank, in Norway.
-In 2011 this included 111 saving banks and 19 commercial banks.

 Norwegian branches of banks with their head office in another EEA state are primarily supervised by the supervisory authorities of the country in which their head office is situated.